daviirose/finalproject/README.md

 The proper way to link your Views files.
 • def about(request):

     return render(request, 'pages/about.html')

 /* This simply sends out a request to look inside the 'pages(folder)/about.html(Frontend)' */

 /* Note that since the BASE_DIR has a path towards the templates folder it will know to look inside the right pages folder */

+### Static Folder
+Create a Statics folder inside the generated BTRE folder.
+The BTRE folder was genertaed when we ran startproject.
+Inside the Static folder add:

+• img folder
+• js folder
+• css folder

+In settings.py of root project add:
+STATIC_ROOT= os.path.join(BASE_DIR, 'static')

+And

+STATICFILES_DIRS = [
+    os.path.join(BASE_DIR, 'btre/static')
+]

+When you deploy your app you run a command called 'collectstatic' and it goes into all your apps.
+If it has a static folder it takes everything out and puts it into a root static folder.
+Thats what im defining here.

+Run the command: 'python manage.py collectstatic'

+This will find any static folder I have, collect it, create one into as whatever I define the Static root name which is static.
+When I deploy this is the folder it will look for and not the root 'static' folder.